 Eurobeat producer Magic Hammer's Most Extreme Ultimate Thunder album.
 It's supposed to be loud, because he's from a heavy metal background, but the brickwalling is just plain tinnitus-inducing, ruining otherwise awesome tunes.
 The Super Eurobeat series, as well as Hi-NRG Attack, SCP, and Dima Music's own releases, are also guilty of this as of late.

-Many Industrial artists have become casualties or combatants of the loudness war as of late, especially Front Line Assembly's Artificial Soldier (and most of the remix album Fallout), Decoded Feedback's Combustion and Aftermath, and Funker Vogt's Blutzoll.
-The latter in particular is nearly unlistenable as a result.
+Many Industrial artists have become casualties or combatants of the loudness war as of late, especially Front Line Assembly's Artificial Soldier (and most of the remix album Fallout), Decoded Feedback's Combustion and Aftermath, and everything by Funker Vogt since 2000.

 Musicians in noise and affiliated genres (noise rock, noise pop, et al.) intentionally use this as an aesthetic.

 Radiohead has an interesting example: In Rainbows.
 The album wasn't brickwalled as Hail To The Thief was, but all the tracks have been peak limited so there are no dynamics in the songs, or at least, not any great amount of it.
 Averted by the vinyl edition, which is pristine like all their other LPs.